-- Shortcuts Guide, which provides a complete list of keyboard and Right-click shortcuts for Pro Tools. - DigiRack Plug-ins Guide, which describes the DigiRack plug-ins included with Pro Tools for both real-time and file-based audio processing. - Pro Tools Menus Guide, which covers all the Pro Tools on-screen menus. - Pro Tools Reference Guide, which explains Pro Tools software in detail.
+- Pro Tools Shortcuts provides a complete list of keyboard and Right-click shortcuts for Pro Tools. - Audio Plug-Ins Guide describes the audio plugins included with Pro Tools for both real-time and file-based audio processing as well as many other paid plug-in option offered from Avid. - Pro Tools Menus Guide covers all the Pro Tools on-screen menus. - Pro Tools Reference Guide explains Pro Tools software in extensive detail.